yitongwang-econ/yitongwang-econ.github.io/_pages/about.md

   - /home.html
 ---

 I am a 5th year Ph.D. student in the [Department of Economics](https://econ.tamu.edu/) at Texas A&M University.
-My research interests include public finance, international trade, applied microeconomics, and mechanism design.
+My research interests include public finance, international trade, mechanism design, and macroeconomics.

 **I am on the 2026–2027 academic job market.**